-When brakes start to wear out they can begin to make strange noises, especially when braking at low speeds like when in traffic.
+When braking components are not performing as they should or start to wear out they can begin to make strange noises, especially when braking at low speeds.

-What causes noise when braking at low speeds?
-Noise from your brakes at low speed can be caused by worn out brake pads, worn or warped rotors, trapped dirt or rust on the brakes and sticky brake calipers.
+Unusual noises when braking at low speed can be caused by worn out brake pads, worn or warped rotors, trapped dirt or rust on the brakes and sticky brake calipers.

 During their lifetime, the brakes on your car are exposed to all sorts of dirt, debris and weather conditions along with extreme temperature fluctuations.
 Over time, this will cause wear and tear and will inevitably lead to a reduction in performance and an increase in noises and vibrations.

-It's often the case that you'll be more aware of changes to the brakes when driving at low speeds or when stuck in traffic.
-Stop- start driving is when the brakes are under the most pressure and are often running hot.
+You’ll often be more aware of changes to the brakes when driving at low speeds or when stuck in traffic.
+Low-speed braking when driving is when the brakes are under the most pressure and are often running hot.

 There are a few common causes of noise from the brakes and these are often more pronounced when driving at low speeds.
 Here are a few described in more detail.